roshankcpkr/chatgptapi/README.md

 ### Prerequisites

 You must have openai labs api key credentials before you can get going.
+Get one from [openaichatgpt](https://openai.com/blog/chatgpt/)

 ### Installation